What is Dryer Vent Cleaning? Is it absolutely necessary? How often should you clean your dryer vents?

 Dryer vent cleaning is imperative as dirty dryer vents are one of the leading causes of house fires.
 As well, not cleaning your dryer vents can cause excessive wear and tear to your dyer which can shorten its lifespan.

-What is dryer vent and air duct cleaning?
-The dryer is connected to a series of vents that overtime will collect lint, dust and other debris.
+What are dryer vent and air duct cleaning?
+The dryer is connected to a series of vents that over time will collect lint, dust, and other debris.
 In addition to causing fires, this can also increase your electric bill and lead to health issues due to air pollutants.
 Keep reading for tips on how to clean your dryer vent.

 What is Dryer Vent Cleaning?
 Step-by-Step Guide

-- Disconnect the dryer: This must be done with extreme caution to prevent accident, injury or fire.
-Unplug the dyer from the outlet in the wall.
+- Disconnect the dryer: This must be done with extreme caution to prevent accidents, injuries, or fire.
+Unplug the dryer from the outlet in the wall.
 Then remove any clamps or metal tape that affixes the vent pipe to the exhaust.
 Carefully pull the dryer vent pipe out of the way of the wall duct.

 *Electric Dryers: you should be able to easily move the dryer out of the way.

 *Gas Dryers” Take extreme care not to disturb the gas line as this c would lead to a gas leak, which is a serious issue.